Ahhhh… the holiday smells!

 2 – 4 sprigs (~ 4” each) | chopped rosemary

-♥ You can add more herbs if you like.
+❤ You can add more herbs if you like.
 Bay leaves, cilantro or thyme are all good.
 You can place the herbs in a cheese cloth and tie-off the ends so you don’t have to “fish” the herbs and stems out of the soup.
+You can also season the dumplings with some fresh cracked pepper or chopped rosemary or thyme.

-♥ Need more fillin’?
-I’ve tried this with a couple of cans of yellow corn and chopped green chilies.
+❤ Need more fillin’?
+I’ve tried this by adding a couple of cans of yellow corn and chopped green chilies.
 My taste buds and tummy “high fived” each other.

-♥ If you haven’t already read here on Betty’s Cook Nook, when I say butter, “Falfurrias Butter” is implied.
-Thank you, Nanny!
+❤ If you haven’t already read here on Betty’s Cook Nook, when I say butter, “Falfurrias Butter” is implied.
+Thank you to my Grandmother, Nanny!

 I still remember the “clang-clink-clang” made by the stainless teaspoon as I scooped the tea mix from the Kiker household staple – the Lipton tea jar.
 I’d drop a couple of spoonfuls into mom’s plastic strawberry iced tea glasses, add tap water, stir, then fill with some ice cubes.
 Mom would add a sliced lemon if we were going gourmet all the way, like for the Thanksgiving feast.